 Settings Interface CDI-RJ45 WLAN User rights Appropriate user rights (e.g. administrator rights) for TCP/IP and proxy server settings are necessary (for adjusting the IP address, subnet mask etc.).
 Proxy server settings of the web browser The web browser setting Use proxy server for LAN must be disabled .
 JavaScript JavaScript must be enabled.
-If JavaScript cannot be enabled: Enter http://192.168.1.212/servlet/basic.html in the address bar of the web browser.
-A fully functional but simplified version of the operating menu structure starts in the web browser.
+1 let/basic.html in the address bar of the ut simplified version of the operating browser.
 When installing a new firmware version: To enable correct data display, clear the temporary memory (cache) under Internet options in the web browser.
-Network connections Only the active network connections to the measuring device should be used.
-Switch off all other network connections such as WLAN.
+Network connections Network connections Only the active network connections to the measuring device sho Switch off all other network connections such as WLAN.
 Switch off all other network connections.